Candy Cane Cookies

 Instructions

-• Roll each color out between two sheets of parchment to a long rectangle, approximately 5” wide and 13” long.
+- Roll each color out between two sheets of parchment to a long rectangle, approximately ¼" thick, 5” wide, and 18” long.
 The dough will be soft, but by using the parchment paper, you should be able to work with it and form it into a rectangle.
 If you have too much trouble, refrigerate the dough briefly just until it’s easier to work with.

-• Chill the dough rectangles in the refrigerator for 10 minutes, then carefully stack the red on top of the white.
+- Chill the dough rectangles in the refrigerator for 10 minutes, then carefully stack the red on top of the white.
 Use a rolling pin to gently roll over the rectangle and meld the two colors together.
-You should now have a two-toned rectangle about ½” thick and 13” long.
+You should now have a two-toned rectangle about ½” thick, 5" wide, and 18” long.
 Wrap it in plastic wrap and refrigerate until firm, about 45 minutes.

-• Use a sharp knife to cut thin strips from the rectangle, about ½-inch wide.
+- Use a sharp knife to cut thin strips from the rectangle.
+Start cutting at the top of long side and cut across the short side.
+Each strip should be about ½-inch wide and 5-inches long.
 Roll the strip between your hands until the edges round out.
 Start to twist the dough gently with your fingers, creating a red-and-white spiral pattern.
 Curve one end of the dough around to form a hooked candy cane shape, and place on a baking sheet covered with parchment paper.

 Our recipes are developed using weight measurements, and we highly recommend using a kitchen scale for baking whenever possible.
 However, if you prefer to use cups, volume measurements are provided as well.
 PLEASE NOTE: the adage “8 oz = 1 cup” is NOT true when speaking about weight, so don’t be concerned if the measurements don’t fit this formula.